tsahi/data-access-application-block/BVT/Data.BVT/Readme.md

     3. 3.TestSchemaAdditionsForNorthWind.sql
     4. 4.TestDatabase.sql

+C. The Oracle connection string is configured as follows:

+   SID: XE<br/>
+   PORT:1521<br/>
+   User Id: SYSTEM<br/>
+   Password: oracle

+   These values will need to be modified if the Oracle installation differs.
+Run this command on your Oracle database instance:

+    `ALTER USER SYSTEM IDENTIFIED BY oracle;`

-C. Install Oracle and then run the SQL scripts located in DatabaseSetupScripts\OracleDBScripts:
+D. Install Oracle and then run the SQL scripts located in DatabaseSetupScripts\OracleDBScripts, using the credentials above:
     1. 1.Table\alldb.sql
     2. 2.Packages\ENTLIBTEST.pks
     3. 2.Packages\ENTLIBTEST.pkb
     4. 3.SP\1.cursor.sql<br/>
        All other 18 scripts located in 3.SP directory
     5. 4.Data\alldata.sql

-The Oracle connection string is configured as follows:

-SID: XE<br/>
-PORT:1521<br/>
-User Id: SYSTEM<br/>
-Password: oracle

-These values will need to be modified if the Oracle installation differs.

 Microsoft patterns & practices<br/>